Articles / If You Cannot Define Done, Do Not Automate Yet

 Before you build anything, write one note with four lines:

-If you get stuck on any line, that is your work.
-Fix the definition first, then build.
+If you get stuck on any of those lines, that is the work.
+Fix the definition first.
+Then build.

 Try this today